 Hemp is often very similar to linen.
 It can also be blended with other natural materials to create a durable fabric.
 100% Hemp clothing is odor resistant and anti-microbial.
 Together, these have enabled multiple companies to consider hemp clothing lineups.

 But why do researchers always have a question regarding this little ferny-type green leaf?
 Is it very different from other natural fibers?

-It is actually very different from other natural fibres that are available in the market.
-Not only the plant is producing natural fibres and can be easily blended but it has some healing properties too.
-Actually the seed of this tiny plant has all the properties.
+It is very different from other natural fibers available in the market.
+The plant produces natural fibers and can be easily blended, but it also has some healing properties.
+The seed of this tiny plant has all the properties.